Direct Support Professionals (DSPs)

 - Assists people with fiscal management while safeguarding their funds.
 This may include completing ledgers, reconciling accounts and assisting people with spending choices;

 - Ensures that people exercise their rights and that rights are not restricted without due process, ensures people are treated with dignity and respect;

 - High school graduate or equivalent.
 Additional experience with people with developmental disabilities preferred or as required by regulations.
 Must be 18 years of age, or older.

 - As applicable, must possess a valid driver’s license and good driving record as defined by Bethesda policy.

 - Additional certifications may be required by regulations. – Some positions may require access to vehicle in sound operating condition and proof of current auto insurance.

 - Clear background checks as defined by regulations and policies. – Ability to lift at least 50 pounds.
 Ability to do daily standing, bending, and lifting.
 Must be able to stand for 8 hours at a time.

 - Interest in assisting people supported to achieve personal outcomes and to provide person centered supports.
 Must possess good verbal, reading, and written communication in English; basic math skills; and basic computer skills.
 Ability and willingness to successfully complete and apply training.

-- Must be certified to be free of communicable diseases by a physician (post-employment physical); have the ability to work effectively and harmoniously with others; flexibility with respect to hours of work and changing conditions; be of good moral character; have an interest in the welfare of the individuals; have training and/or interest in the field of developmental disabilities; and have a willingness/ability to communicate with and relate to individuals, parents, guardians, fellow-staff, representatives of community agencies, and company management.
+- Must be certified to be free of communicable diseases by a physician (Tuberculosis/TB); have the ability to work effectively and harmoniously with others; flexibility with respect to hours of work and changing conditions; be of good moral character; have an interest in the welfare of the individuals; have training and/or interest in the field of developmental disabilities; and have a willingness/ability to communicate with and relate to individuals, parents, guardians, fellow-staff, representatives of community agencies, and company management.